Evidence Level

 1

-Quercetin in Early-Stage COVID-19 — RCT
+Quercetin in Early-Stage COVID-19 — Clinical Trial

 Early COVID-19 outpatients.

 Modest improvements in some clinical/inflammatory parameters vs control.
-CRITICAL CAVEAT: open-label (NOT blinded — major methodologic concern); single-center; small sample; not definitive evidence.
+Critical caveat: open-label (not blinded — major methodologic concern); single-center; small sample; not definitive evidence.
 COVID-19 quercetin claims should be interpreted cautiously.

 2

-Quercetin for Mild COVID-19 — Pilot RCT
+Quercetin for Mild COVID-19 — Pilot Clinical Trial

 42 mild COVID-19 outpatients.

 Modest reductions in symptom severity and inflammatory markers.
-CRITICAL CAVEAT: open-label, very small (n=42), industry-funded; weak evidence base.
-NOT supportive of definitive COVID-19 quercetin recommendations.
+Critical caveat: open-label, very small (n=42), industry-funded; weak evidence base.
+Not supportive of definitive COVID-19 quercetin recommendations.

 3

-Quercetin Phytosome™ for Chronic Fatigue — RCT
+Quercetin Phytosome™ for Chronic Fatigue — Clinical Trial

 Randomized, double-blind, placebo-controlled trial of Quercetin Phytosome™ (500 mg/day) for 2 months in adults with chronic fatigue symptoms.